 Do I have to submit a new absentee request for each election?

 Yes.
 You must submit a new absentee request for each election.
 In even-year partisan elections, however, you may submit one absentee ballot request for both the primary and general election.
 The ballots will be mailed separately at the appropriate time.

 What is the deadline for returning my voted absentee ballot?

-All civilian absentee must be received in our office by 5 p.m. on the Monday prior to Election Day (the day before the election).
-Ballots may be postmarked by Election Day and received by mail by the third day (Friday) following an election.
+All civilian absentee ballots must be received in our office by 5 p.m. on Election Day.
+Mailed ballots must be postmarked by Election Day and received by mail by the third day (Friday) following an election.

 Special postage notice for mail-in absentee ballots

 Be sure to affix proper postage when you return your absentee balloting materials to the Randolph County Board of Elections.
 Please check with your postmaster to determine the proper postage amount.
 Some ballot return envelopes do not qualify for standard letter rates (11 ½” X 6 1/8” maximum).

 For absentee information for Military and Overseas Voters:

 - Special Hours During Early